 Q1 How does therapy work?

-Each session is a space for you to explore the challenges you’re currently facing, understand yourself more deeply, and begin healing and taking gentle steps forward towards feeling calmer, more grounded and secure, both within yourself and your relationships.
+Each session is a space for you to explore the challenges you’re currently facing, understand yourself more deeply, and begin healing and taking gentle steps forward towards building a true sense of confidence that feels like your own.

 Q2 Who is therapy best suited for?

-My therapy space is best suited to those who are ready to heal the deeper roots of their experiences around confidence, self-worth and relationships so that they can create more meaningful, lasting change.
+My therapy space is best suited to those who are ready to heal the deeper roots of their experiences with confidence and self-worth, so that they can create more meaningful, lasting change.

 Q3 How much are sessions?